SK-EID/smart-id-java-client/README.md

 ## Example of fetching session status in v3.0

+### Example of using session status poller to query final sessions status
 The following example shows how to use the SessionStatusPoller to fetch the session status until it's complete.

 ```java